Wednesday, 10 November 2021

 Benefits of Using Laravel Stubs

-Finally, stub templates help developers quickly generate production-ready code, saving time and reducing errors during development.
+Finally, stub templates help developers quickly make code that is ready for production, which saves time and cuts down on mistakes during development.

 Conclusion

-Laravel stubs are a powerful feature that simplifies the process of generating structured code files in Laravel applications.
-They act as template files that Artisan commands use to automatically create models, controllers, migrations, middleware, and many other components.
+Laravel stubs are a great feature that makes it easier to create structured code files in Laravel apps.
+Artisan commands use them as template files to make models, controllers, migrations, middleware, and a lot of other things automatically.

 No comments: